 Certainly, breast feeding is the best possible option for a newborn baby.
 However, if any difficulty arises, for example if breast milk is not enough to satisfy the infant, breast feeding can be integrated by formula milk added to breast milk, following the instructions from the paediatrician, using a good bottle.
 This is the case of mixed feeding, that allows to properly feed the baby without depriving him completely of the benefits provided by breast milk.

-The bottle can be also a precious help when the mum needs to express her milk with a breast pump to give it later to the baby.
+The bottle can also be a precious help when the mum needs to express her milk with a breast pump to give it later to the baby.

 Mixed feeding can be of two types: